huizhang2017/behavioral_cloning_project/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had X number of data points.
+After the collection process, I had 10728 data points.
 I then preprocessed this data by augumentation.
 I also normalize the images and crop the images which
 I think they are not necessary for the training, however, this will accelerate the training speed after the size of images are shrinked.